heig-vd-dai-course/heig-vd-dai-course/20-ssh-and-scp/PRESENTATION.md

 ### What will you do?

-- Acquire a virtual machine on the cloud
+- Acquire a virtual machine (= a server) on the cloud
-- Install and configure SSH to connect to the virtual machine
+- Install and configure the virtual machine (SSH, Docker and Docker Compose)
 - Transfer files to/from the virtual machine with SCP

 ![bg right contain](./images/what-will-you-do.png)